Kari-Genomics-Lab/iDeLUCS/README.md

 $ cd iDeLUCS-master
 $ pip install -r requirements.txt
 ```
-**Note:** iDeLUCS uses PyTorch as the machine learning development framework.
-Its latest stable release might not be compatible with your version of CUDA.
+**Note:** iDeLUCS uses PyTorch as the machine learning development framework and its latest stable release might not be compatible with your version of CUDA.

 3. Test installation
 ```